 Clubhouse Family Legal Support Project History

-Parents diagnosed with mental illness are at high risk of losing custody of and/or all contact with their children due to assumptions of unfit parenting which are grounded in stereotype.
-The ability of a person with mental illness to be a successful parent has more to do with available parenting resources and support and less to do with diagnosis.
+Parents diagnosed with mental illness are at high risk of losing custody of and/or all contact with their children due to assumptions of unfit parenting grounded in stereotype.
+The ability of a person with mental illness to be a successful parent has more to do with available parenting resources and support and less to do with a diagnosis.
 The vast majority of children of parents with mental illness do relatively well with adequate family support and separation of children from parents can cause lasting emotional damage.

 Many parents with mental illness lose access to their children without the benefit of counsel or judicial process.
 Lacking counsel, and under pressure from the Department of Children and Families (DCF) and/or other persons, parents with mental illness often relinquish significant parental rights.
 Clubhouse members have identified loss of contact with children as the primary barrier to successful rehabilitation as well as a significant source of distress for the entire family.
 Legal representation for these parents has not typically been provided by traditional legal services agencies or pro bono attorneys due to lack of resources and the difficult nature of these cases.